Classical dynamics of the Bianchi IX model with timelike singularity: Introduction

 Our paper is organized as follows: The next two sections specify the dynamics of the Bianchi IX near spacelike and timelike singularities.
-The further two sections present the solutions to the dynamical equations, including some approximate analytical and numerical treatments.
+Section IV presents the differences between the dynamics of both cases.
 We conclude in the last section.